-The Tour di Via Italia bicycle races on Sundays during the Labour Day weekend are a treasured tradition (59 years) in Windsor’s original Italian community.
-Every year thousands of fans flock to Erie St. and recapture some of the magic of bike racing from European homelands.
+The Tour di Via Italia bicycle races are a treasured tradition (60 plus years) in Windsor’s original Italian community.
+Every year fans attend Erie St. and recapture some of the magic of bike racing from European homelands.
 The competitors, of all ages and experience levels, do not disappoint.
 Racers from Windsor, and all across North America propel themselves in tight groups around the 1.7 km course at astounding speeds.

 Among women racers none is more deserving of mention than Windsor’s own Kelly Ann Way.
 An Olympian and yellow jersey holder in her own right!
 While the women’s field is smaller, it is extremely hard fought and attracts some of the best in the business.

 The genesis of the TdVi occurred when Gianni Sovran was inspired by a painting he saw in the old St Angela Merici Church Hall depicting the Giro d’Italia bike race.
 Bike racing was not at that time and would not be very popular in the mainstream for many years to come.
 But for Peter Girardi, Vince Muzzin, Silvio Muzzatti , Ezio Orlando and other early organizers it was well known and a part of their Italian souls.
 They all wanted to have a bike race like the races back home.
 And so it began.